dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-02-07-analytics.md

 <br/>
 ##### Mobile Applications
 Our mobile applications can
+* Record and save an address, road and land
+* Visualise recorded lands
-* Calculate the size of a geographic feature
+* Calculate the properties of a geographic feature
 * Show distribution of the terrain elevation and statistics for any geographic feature
-* Output the total number of schools, hospitals, restaurants and police stations  within a certain distance of one's location
+* Nearby places (schools, hospitals, restaurants, police stations etc) of interest within a certain distance of one's location
-* Can track and record your movements, its statistics and allow you to share or save it
+* Can track and record your movements, its statistics and allow you to share or save it for last mile navigation
-* Nearby places of interest
 * Current and future weather information
 <br/>
 <br/>